 Appraisal Services

-A single artwork can carry multiple values, depending on the purpose of the appraisal.
-Qualified and experienced appraisers are trained to determine these nuanced values and assess the appropriate market level for each case.
+A single artwork can carry multiple values depending on the purpose of the appraisal.
+Some pieces may have appreciated significantly over time, while others may not hold substantial value in today’s market.
+Qualified and experienced appraisers are trained to determine nuanced values and assess the appropriate market level for each case.

 Common APPRAISAL PURPOSES: